 Mount Kilimanjaro is one of the Seven Summits, the highest peak in Africa, the highest free-standing mountain in the world and one of the most impressive peaks in the world.
 A volcanic giant alone on the savannah plains, snow-capped and remote, it is as evocative of the continent as the elephant - huge, stately and beautiful.
 People are irresistibly drawn to see it, while others try to scale its magnificent slopes.
 For mountain climbers, trekkers and adventurers climbing Kilimanjaro is a perennial favourite, yet its very popularity means the climb of this peak is often under-rated and over-exaggerated.

 I have heard people who return from its high point talk of the "the hardest thing I've ever done".
-Then there are those who summit virtually on their hands and knees, projectile vomiting on the summer; they wear the hardship like a badge of honour, perpetuating the idea that you've only ever climbed Kilimanjaro if you've gone to the limits of physical endurance, and perhaps sanity.
+Then there are those who summit virtually on their hands and knees, projectile vomiting on the summit; they wear the hardship like a badge of honour, perpetuating the idea that you've only ever climbed Kilimanjaro if you've gone to the limits of physical endurance.
 To any mountaineer or guide, there is only one way to climb a mountain, and that is the safe way and consequently the enjoyable way.

 A climb of Kilimanjaro can be undertaken by many different routes.
 We offer climbs via the main routes being Machame, Lemosho and Rongai alongside a very special 9 day version via Kilimanjaro's Northern Circuit.
 The climb will take you, in a period of around seven days and 30 miles, from equatorial forest to glaciated summit, from one extreme of weather to the other, to the approximate altitude of Camp 1 on Mount Everest.
 A thousand metres higher than Mont Blanc, reaching the summit of Kilimanjaro is not to be sniffed at; and yet people ascend with practically no knowledge of altitude-related illnesses, hardly aware even of the necessity to drink more water.
 Kilimanjaro is not a technical peak by the ordinary routes, but it does have objective dangers worthy of serious consideration.